 In 2016 it’s time for the eighth part of my Jedediah Smith Trails in 1827.
 Unfortunately pretty much everything went wrong this time again, but this time because of my mechanic in Warrendale, PA.
 Therefore I only have one day to offroad in the area of Green River, UT, and one day in the High Sierras in Jedediah’s footsteps.
 Along I–40 I go back to Pittsburgh with a small detour to the Jack Daniels and George A. Dickels Distillery in Tennessee.

 Unfortunately I had to pause traveling in 2017.
 My mechnaic in Warrendale, Pennsylvania, screwed up my car so tremendously that it was almost impossible to get the truck back on the road with a reasonable amount of money.
 I was also forced to change jobs and I needed a whole year to figure out a new plan.
 But now I am there:

 FollowTheExplorers is back!

 But with a new scope.
 I am no longer restricted to the US explorers but to the explorers worldwide.
-I bought an old Unimog in December 2017 in Germany to build this truck in 2018 up as expedition truck.
-If everything works out I will be on the road in 2019 for 1–2 years on the whole American continent.
+I bought an old Unimog in December 2017 in Germany to build this truck in 2018 and 2019 up as expedition truck.
+If everything works out I will be on the road in 2020 for 1–2 years on the whole American continent.
 Unfortunately I am not allowed to stay longer than 6 months in the US.
 Therefore I am forced to spend my money in other countries…